chwag/Neurosim/Results.md

 ![Action potential inside the ML model](pictures/action_potential.png)

 Next, we can investigate the system's ability to oscillate.
 By adding a fourth constant current $`I_0`$ to the entire current, we can simulate a constant current over the membrane, independent of the considered ions.
-Analyzing an range of values for $`I_0`$ yielded the interval $`~90<I<~210`$ for that value, where the system oscillates:
+Analyzing a range of values for $`I_0`$ yielded the interval $`~90<I<~210`$ for that value, where the system oscillates:

 ![Oscillations inside the ML model](pictures/oscillations.png)